brandur/sorg/content/drafts/graphql.md

 world right now.
 Available publicly since 2015, trends in APIs aren't obviously moving in its favor.
-Interest from the developer community has been steady throughout, but it's a far shot away from spreading like wildfire.
+Interest from the developer community has been steady throughout, but it's a long way away from spreading like wildfire.

 Its biggest third party proponent is GitHub, who released the fourth version of their API as GraphQL in 2016 with an